-- Take a sample from the back of the fish near the first dosal fin (B), and from the wings for rays (W) - Cut a sample of muscle, around 4-5 cm3, about the size of a finger. - Remove the skin from the muscle sample. - Put the muscle sample in a small plastic bag.
+RETAINED FISH: sample near the anus (A), enlarge the hole made by fishermen gutting the fish.
+DISCARDED FISH: sample from the back of the fish near the first dorsal fin (B), and from the wings for rays (W).

+- Cut a sample of muscle, around 4-5 cm3, about the - Remove the skin from the muscle sample. - Put the muscle sample in a small plastic bag.
 Tear off the remaining MUSCLE/LIVER part of the waterproof label.
-Fill in your (Put the label in the bag with the muscle.
+Fill in your OBSERVER TRIP ID NUMBER

+Put the label in the bag with the muscle.
+LIVER.